csmenlopark/www/content/healings.md

 <article>

-# What does it mean to live in God’s kingdom?
+# What does it mean to live in God’s kingdom? {#what-does-it-mean-to-live}

-Tyler Williams
+Tyler Williams, attendee of Menlo Park church<br>
+*(Originally published in the April 16, 2018 issue of the Christian Science Sentinel)*

 About midway through a two-week service trip to Guatemala, my group took a weekend excursion to Santa Cruz la Laguna.
 Shortly after we returned, some of